shahharsh06/harsh-portfolio/README.md

 5. Push to your branch
 6. Open a Pull Request

-**Note**: All contributions must pass our enterprise-grade quality gates before merging.
+**Note**: All contributions must pass our quality gates before merging.

 ---